 What if I object to my valuation?

-Objections to valuations must be made on a form provided by Council and available from the Rates Office.
+Objections to valuations can be made online at https://ratingvaluationobjections.vic.gov.au/ or on a form provided by Council and available from the Rates Office.
 We suggest that before you lodge a formal objection, you discuss the matter with our Rate Revenue Coordinator and/or Valuer.

 Objections must be lodged within two months of a notice being served on a general valuation or supplementary valuation.

 Objections may be on one or more of the following grounds: